 Android TV application development introduction

 Do you remember the pre-smartphone era?
 We expect you don’t need a time machine to remember what mobility was like in 2006.
 Back then, Windows, Symbian, and Blackberry had been slowly supplying the mobile market with so-called pocket personal computers – clunky, unattractive, enabled with a physical QWERTY keyboard and sometimes even a stylus.
 You might have had one of those.
 Early smartphones focused strictly on productivity.
-Consequently, there was one problem that plagued the minds of hardware and software providers: how to fit more into one this tiny device?.
+Consequently, there was one problem that plagued the minds of hardware and software providers: how to fit more into one tiny device?

 They were doing quite well.
 We had Twitter and email, Internet browser, Microsoft Word, and many more handy features, but websites were not responsive, mobile Internet was slow, and people still used to sit down at their full-size PCs for a task that took longer than five minutes.
-Basically, the usability wasn’t considered at all – together with developers’ freedom.
+The usability wasn’t considered at all – together with developers’ freedom.
 This was a restrictive world to operate in.